Hong Kong: First security law defendant stands trial without jury | DW | 23.06.2021

 The refusal to offer bail also rests on the new security law that places the burden on the defendant to prove that they will not break the law if released.

-On Wednesday, Hong Kong Police also arrested a columnist for Apple Daily, extending the scope of the operation against the pro-democracy tabloid which is facing a looming threat of closure.
+On Wednesday, police also arrested a columnist for Apple Daily, extending the scope of the operation against the pro-democracy tabloid which has said that it is considering closure.

-Police said they arrested the 55-year-old man "on suspicion of colluding with foreign forces to endanger national security".
+Police announced the arrest of a 55-year-old man "on suspicion of colluding with foreign forces to endanger national security."

 A senior executive at Next Digital, which publishes Apple Daily, said a lead writer for editorials and a reporter had been arrested.